cjhskippy/direct-file-factgraph/ONBOARDING.md

 3. In `/direct-file/df-client/df-client-app`
    1. You have run `npm run copy-transpiled-js`
-   2. You have run `run docker-compose build`
+   2. You have run `docker-compose build`

 ### Did you change the fact dictionary?